mbhulin/OrientTutorialSimple/fill_database_with_test_data.md

 ## Learning objectives
 In this chapter of the tutorial you will learn ...
-* to use SQL create vertex and create edge commands inOrientDB Console to create new records in the database
+* to use SQL create vertex and create edge commands in OrientDB Console to create new records in the database
 * to run SQL server side scripts

 ## Console Script File